d-beck/shopify-partner-agreement/shopify-partner-terms.md

 1.  use the Shopify Trademarks or variations or misspellings thereof in Partner’s business name, logo, branding, advertising, social media or domain name (including without limitation top-level domains, sub-domains and page URLs), products or services (including without limitation, in the name or design of any Application or Theme), unless granted express written permission by Shopify in advance of each use; or

 2.  purchase or register search engine or other pay-per-click keywords (such as Google Ads), trademarks, email addresses or domain names that use the Shopify Trademarks or any variations or misspellings thereof that may be deceptively or confusingly similar to the Shopify Trademarks.
+Partner is strongly encouraged to add the Shopify Trademarks as negative keywords to help prevent violation of this Section.

 #### 5.4.
 Proprietary Rights of Shopify